jballas/441_work/HW-5/readme.md

 shuffle(images); //  this calls the function above and will shuffle around all my images.
 ```
 Except, I'm not implimenting this code, because I can't explain how it works.
 All I understand is it's taking variables and adding randomness and swapping all the numbers around in a highly effective mathematical way.
 I can't modify the code either, because I basically need the code exactly as it is, in order to shuffle my images.
-So, rather than plagerize and since I don't have time anymore to ask about this.
-I'm going to leave it out.

-## Specific questions/concerns for next week
+It's disappointing, but I'll have to try something else.

+However, even after studying the example for Week 5, and having it explained to me, it's not helping fix my code.
+Since, I'm not using image paths I can't I was trying to modify the code to keep my images from repeating, but it never worked.
-I ran out of time this week, so I'm just submitting the homework as is and I'll continue to work on it next week.
-I'm still puzzled by the `function createRandomImageArray()` from the Week 5 example.
-Are you randomly pushing images from one Array to another?
-Is this to keep track of how many images you have?
+While, I was able to push random numbers and images into a new array, I wasn't able to make that new array appear.
+Then, basically, I ran out of time this week, so I'm just submitting the homework as it is and I'll continue to mess with it next week.
+I was also reaching a point where I would just copy the example exactly and that is not helpful.

+I learned something important this week about my process.
+I take baby steps when I code.
+I make one part work, then I add on to it.
+So, whenever there is code that demands more complexity in order to work, I immidiately get lost.
+The example has a function that uses both an `if` statement and a `while` statement, and they are intriquitely tied to each other.
+You can't make one work without the other, that's where I ran into trouble.

 ## Conclusion

-Arrays might make it easier to group things, but they also add in so many complications.
-Thank goodness we learned about debugging this week, because I encountered so many logical errors, where I the console was just blank and I had no idea what I'd done wrong, but at least I knew not to panic.
+Arrays might make it easier to group things, but as soon as you have multiple arrays interacting, the complexity of it makes my head spin.
+Thank goodness we learned about debugging this week, because I encountered so many logical errors, Whenever the console was blank and nothing was happening, at least I knew not to panic.

-We're starting to get deeper into the logic and math part of coding.
+We're starting to get deeper into the logical and math aspects of coding.
 I'm trying to keep an open mind about that, and not feel intimidated by it.